Ayyampalayam, Erode

 Ayyampalayam village, Kavindapadi post, is a small village of less than 1500 inhabitants, situated in the Bhavani taluk, Erode district in Tamil Nadu.

 This village is a part of Kavindapadi Revenue village.
-And agriculture is the primary business.
+Agriculture is the primary business.

-Coconuts, Paddy, Sugarcane and Turmeric. are the main crops grown in Ayyampalayam.
+Coconuts, Paddy, Sugarcane and Turmeric are the main crops grown in Ayyampalayam.

 The nearest big village is Kavindapadi.
 Other variants of the spelling may include Kavundhapadi/Kavundapadi.